timescale/docs/ai/python-interface.md

       array([1. , 1.3], dtype=float32),
       0.14489260377438218]]

-You have the option to define the inclusivity of the start and end dates with the `start_inclusive` and `end_inclusive` parameters.
+You have the option to define whether the start and end dates are inclusive with the `start_inclusive` and `end_inclusive` parameters.
 Setting `start_inclusive` to true results in comparisons using the `>=` operator, whereas setting it to false applies the `>` operator.
 By default, the start date is inclusive, while the end date is exclusive.